akcarsten/akcarsten.github.io/_posts/2018-11-12-from-biology-to-ai--the-perceptron-81abfdc788bf.md

 author:	Carsten Klein
 ---

-Implementation of the Perceptron algorithm in Python.

-* * *

 #### A biologically inspired linear classifier in Python

 It has been a long standing task to create machines that can act and reason in